hifiberry/hifiberry-os/doc/hacks.md

 in the user interface or with any other service as you won't be able to change it via Roon if you use DSPVolume

 Create a file /etc/hifiberry_raat.softvol and restart the system to enable Roon DSP Volume control

+## Config hacks that overwrite automatic detecion

+### /etc/hifiberry/mixer

+Put the name of the mixer control to use into this file if it isn't detected correctly

+### /etc/hifiberry/has_dsp

+If the file exists, HiFiBerryOS will assume that a DSP is available even if it wasn't detected correctly.